Gamma correction: Film photography

 When a photographic film is exposed to light, the result of the exposure can be represented on a graph showing log of exposure on the horizontal axis, and density, or negative log of transmittance, on the vertical axis.
 For a given film formulation and processing method, this curve is its characteristic or Hurter–Driffield curve.
 Since both axes use logarithmic units, the slope of the linear section of the curve is called the gamma of the film.
 Negative film typically has a gamma less than 1; positive film (slide film, reversal film) typically has a gamma with absolute value greater than 1.

-Microsoft Windows, Mac, sRGB and TV/video standard gammas
+Standard gammas

 Analog TV

 Output to CRT-based television receivers and monitors does not usually require further gamma correction.
 The standard video signals that are transmitted or stored in image files incorporate gamma compression matching the gamma expansion of the CRT (although it is not the exact inverse).